bitcoin/bitcoin/doc/bitcoin-conf.md

 Changes to the configuration file while `bitcoind` or `bitcoin-qt` is running only take effect after restarting.

+Users should never make any configuration changes which they do not understand.
+Furthermore, users should always be wary of accepting any configuration changes provided to them by another source (even if they believe that they do understand them).

 ## Configuration File Format

 The configuration file is a plain text file and consists of `option=value` entries, one per line.
 Leading and trailing whitespaces are removed.